bigfix/developer.bigfix.com/site/reference/types/bes-ldap-directory-with-multiplicity.md

 No documentation exists.

-# multiplicity of &lt;bes ldap directory with multiplicity&gt;
+# multiplicity of &lt;bes ldap directory with multiplicity&gt; : integer

 No documentation exists.